vuejs/vue-cli/docs/guide/mode-and-env.md

 :::

 ::: warning service worker
-A side effect of the current mode is what service worker you will get.
-A service worker file is output only in `production` mode.
+A service worker is output only when `NODE_ENV=production` is present in an env file, or if `--mode=production` is passed to the build command.
 :::

 ## Environment Variables